Стратегии на образователната и научната политика

 The author's method of formation of communicative skills of students with SEN provided for various forms and methods of learning, both traditional and innovative (project activity, competitions, dramatization, discussion, public performances, didactic games, etc.)

-The objective of the article is to analyze the communicative activity of students who have diculties in mental development, as a condition for the organization of IES, to propose an author's method of developing the communicative skills of students with SEN through the dimension of using M. Montessori's methodology, to single out the pedagogical conditions for ensuring the success of this process.
+The objective of the article is to analyze the communicative activity of students who have difficulties in mental development, as a condition for the organization of IES, to propose an author's method of developing the communicative skills of students with SEN through the dimension of using M. Montessori's methodology, to single out the pedagogical conditions for ensuring the success of this process.

 Research hypothesis.
 The formation of communication skills for students with SEN in primary secondary school will be as effective as possible under the following conditions: creation of a special IOS, which is characterized by partnership relations between all the participants of the educational process; the use of personally oriented and interactive pedagogical technologies in the educational process; application of team work in the learning process; provision of dosed assistance in the process of completing tasks in accordance with the individual capabilities of students; saturating lessons with emotional content, creating a situation of success, even from the smallest achievements; creation of a rich communicative space in the lessons using the author's program, which includes methods and forms of organization of the educational process, aimed at the formation of communication skills.